aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getDataSourceType() {#getDataSourceType--}

+<b>@deprecated.</b> Please use the 'dataSourceType' property instead.
 Gets the data source type of the table.

 ```javascript
 getDataSourceType() : TableDataSourceType;